• Skip to primary navigation

 • Garlic

-• Brown sugar: dark brown sugar or light brown sugar will both work
+• Brown Sugar: Both light or dark brown sugar will work.

 Variations

-• For a gluten-free version: substitute soy sauce with tamari sauce, coconut aminos or a gluten-free soy sauce.
-Make sure the hoisin is also gluten-free or substitute with one that is.
+• Gluten-free version: Replace the soy sauce with tamari sauce, coconut aminos or a gluten-free soy sauce and use gluten-free hoisin.

-• For a vegetarian version: substitute the chicken with diced extra-firm tofu.
+• Vegetarian version - Replace the chicken with diced extra-firm tofu.

 Expert Tips

-• Evenly dice the chicken so they evenly fry.
+• Evenly dice the chicken into 1.5-inch cubes, so they cook consistently.

-• Make sure oil is hot enough before frying, around 325-350 degrees F. To check if oil is hot, use a digital instant read thermometer or insert a wooden chopstick into the oil and look for bubbles.
-If you see bubbles, the oil is hot.
+• Ensure the oil is hot enough before frying, ideally around 325-350 F with a digital cooking thermometer or insert a wooden chopstick into the oil and look for rapid bubbles.

 Instructions